DannyBen/pobject/README.md

 ```

 By default, PObject will raise an error when accessing a property that does
 not exist.
-To change this behavior, call `allow_missing` at the beinning of
+To change this behavior, call `allow_missing` at the beginning of
 your class.

 ```ruby